josemoraes/medical-scheduler/README.md

 # Medical Scheduler
-This project will able the pacients request an appointment, and the medical office will accept, or realocate it accordingly with yours avaiable time.
+This project will able the pacients request an appointment, and the medical office will accept, or realocate it accordingly with yours available time.

 ## Goals